square/okhttp/README.md

 ```

 The OkHttp 3.12.x branch supports Android 2.3+ (API level 9+) and Java 7+.
 These platforms lack
 support for TLS 1.2 and should not be used.
-But because upgrading is difficult we will backport
+But because upgrading is difficult, we will backport
 critical fixes to the [3.12.x branch][okhttp_312x] through December 31, 2021.